step-security-bot/cary-python-introduction/README.md

 #### Need to Rollback to a Previous Version of a conda?

-If you need to are experimenting with your `conda base` environment and need to restore a previous version of a conda.
+If you are experimenting with your `conda base` environment and need to restore a previous version of a conda.

 1. You can use the `conda list` command with the `--revisions` flag to view your conda revision history.
 2. You can use the `conda install` command with the `--revision` flag with the number that corresponds to the version you want to rollback to.